Highland Park, TX Demographics

 A map of Highland Park's Population by Race

-Of the 1,860 places in Texas, Highland Park is the 283rd most populous.
+Highland Park is ranked the 294th most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Highland Park was ranked the 283rd most populous place in the 2020 Census.

 Highland Park's White Population